kopepod/STB_FVBMM/README.md

 # STB_FVBMM
 Video analysis binary features

+Instructions
+1. Comipile the mex files inside LIB
+2. Download the STB features (see DATA folder)
+3. Open Main and press F5

 This is the code of the paper:

 <pre>@ARTICLE{RLeyva19,
 author={R. {Leyva} and V. {Sanchez} and C. {Li}},